 A flood policy is intended to cover physical damage to your building or personal property “directly” caused by a flood.
 Flood insurance covers damage caused by hurricanes, rivers, and tidal waters as long as the floodwater covers at least two acres of your property or two adjacent properties, one of which is yours.

 View/download the Summary of Coverage brochure created by The Federal Emergency Management Agency (FEMA) to learn more.

 Flood insurance rates are determined by several factors, including:

 - Elevation (for homes in high-risk areas built after the first Flood Insurance Rate Maps were drawn)

 Is flood insurance covered under my homeowner’s insurance policy?

-How long does it take for a flood insurance policy to go into effect?
+How long does a flood insurance policy take to go into effect?

 - If your home has been recently designated in the SFHA and flood insurance is being purchased within the 13-month period following a map revision.

 - If flood insurance is required as a result of a lender determining that your mortgage loan that does not have flood insurance coverage should be protected by flood insurance.